-- Review the governance structures and processes of the church by: - Conducting an annual self-evaluation of the Board with a report to the Board each church year.
-The annual self-evaluation shall be of both process and outcome/results with reference to governing policies in this Part and in Part 2 on the Delegation to Management and to the Board's annual goals; and- - Reviewing the bylaws and governing policies and practices annually, and making recommendations, as needed, to the Board about proposed changes. - 4.119.5 Other Committees.
+-Conducting an annual self-evaluation of the Board with a report to the Board each church year.
+The annual self-evaluation shall be of both process and outcome/results with reference to governing policies in the Part and in Part 2 on the Delegation of Management and to the Board's annual goals; and

+-Reviewing the bylaws and governing policies and practices annually, and making recommendations, as needed, to the Board about proposed changes.

+4.11.5 Other Committees.
 The Board may establish other committees to help carry out its responsibilities.

-4.110.6 Guidelines for Non-Board Congregants Serving on Board Committees.
+4.11.6 Guidelines for Non-Board Congregants Serving on Board Committees.
 A non-Board congregant serves under the following terms: